 - Savings provisions-Savings provisions preserve a law, right, privilege or an obligation that would otherwise be affected by the new law.
-For example, they can enable proceedings already commenced or applications already made to be completed (see, for example, section 313 of the Local Government Act 2002 or section 399 of the Companies Act 1993).
+For example, they can enable proceedings already commenced or applications already made to be completed (see, for example, section 399 of the Companies Act 1993).
 Sometimes, savings provisions retain entire regimes to preserve accrued rights.
 This can result in two or more parallel systems existing for a period of time.
 However, that can create compliance and accessibility problems over time and so the Parliamentary Counsel Office (PCO) should be consulted. - Transitional provisions-Transitional provisions describe how the new legislation applies to things that have arisen in the past (see, for example, sections 71 to 76 of the Financial Markets Authority Act 2011).
 For example, they may provide that employment is deemed to be continuous even though the person's employer is a new entity.